All Products

 Note

-Route tables that must be modified include the IPv4 gateway route table, the VSW01 route table, and the VSW02 route table.
+Route tables that must be modified include the IPv4 gateway route table, the route table for the application server subnet, and the route table for the GWLB endpoint subnet.
 Modify them one by one.

 5. On the Route Entry List tab of the Route Table Details page, click the System Route tab and view the routes that are created by the system.